Fairfax Injury Lawyer Brien Roche Addresses Jury Research Online

 You should also check Google images.
 This may lead you to other websites relating to that person.
 You should also check Google news.

 The usual sites for social media also are important.
 Pipl.com is a way to search a person’s social media presence.
 Your best source may be such services as Voltaireapp.com.
 Another service is Vijilent.com.
 With basic info about your jurors these services produce voter info, political info, lawsuits, real estate owned, links to social media and articles written by or about the person.
 If you have Facebook, Twitter and LinkedIn accounts you can search other accounts from yours.
 With LinkedIn you need to make sure your search of the other account is anonymous.
-For more information on this see the post on background checks
+For info about personal injury see the other pages on this site.

 Search Companies